Skip to Content

 Since 2004, econsense has been a regional network partner of the WBCSD.

 The CDP is a non-profit organization that represents over 722 institutional investors.
-It invites companies all over the world to disclose their greenhouse gas emissions and reduction strategies.
 The investment companies represented by the CDP currently have more than 87 trillion U.S. dollars in assets under management, and thus own a majority of the world's listed companies with the highest sales.
+The CDP invites companies all over the world to disclose their greenhouse gas emissions and to implement carbon reduction strategies.

 In addition to the annual publication of the Global 500 report, CDP offers carbon reduction partnerships to a limited number of companies.
-Siemens has been supporting the CDP Carbon Reduction Program as CDP's first carbon reduction partner since 2011.
+Siemens supported the CDP Carbon Reduction Program as CDP's first carbon reduction partner in 2011 and 2012.
 Renowned carbon reduction partners offer technologies and services that help reduce greenhouse gas emissions.
-This partnership program complements the investor-run CDP Carbon Action initiative, which aims to promote profitable activities by companies for the reduction of greenhouse gases.
+In 2013, Siemens, as a founding solutions provider, joined the CDP Action Exchange (AEX), a platform to accelerate the deployment of profitable solutions for climate change mitigation.

 Through public debate, Siemens acts as a corporate citizen to participate in the opinion-shaping process in many different ways.
 We take positions on issues that directly or indirectly affect the Company’s business activities.
 These particularly include the areas of energy efficiency, infrastructure, health, the environment, and climate.
 We serve as a skilled contact partner in actively mastering current challenges, in direct dialog with government, industry, and organizations from civil society, at the local, regional and global levels.